Crazy for You (Best Coast album)

 Crazy for You is the debut studio album by American indie rock duo Best Coast, released July 27, 2010 by Mexican Summer.
 The album was recorded by singer-songwriter Bethany Cosentino and her musical partner Bobb Bruno.
 It was produced, engineered, and mixed by Lewis Pesacov of Fool's Gold and Foreign Born.
 The album was released after a series of EPs that brought the band to underground notoriety with songs such as "The Sun Was High (So Was I)" and "When I'm with You", the latter being included in this release as a bonus track.
-The album artwork was created by David Rager and includes Cosentino's cat Snacks (2008-2022), alongside many references to the state of California.
+The album artwork was created by David Rager and includes Cosentino's late cat Snacks, alongside many references to the state of California.
 The lyrics deal mostly with romance and relationships, with Cosentino describing them to Pitchfork Media as "about weed and my cat and being lazy a lot."
 The album was made available for streaming on July 12 at Urban Outfitters.
 Crazy for You was well received by music critics.